Roshan-Choudhary/One-Stop-Solutions/README.md

 ## Tools & Frameworks

-The application is written MVC pattern.
+The application is written in MVC pattern.

 **Database & configuration**
 * MySQL